How to invest in your 50s: 6 smart strategies for retirement

 That means spreading your investments across asset classes, varying the size of companies you invest in and choosing a mix of companies across established and emerging markets.

-As you get closer to retirement, you can move some of your portfolio to lower-risk investments.
-For example, by increasing your exposure to bonds, you can protect your capital and receive an income.
+As you get closer to retirement, you can move some of your portfolio to lower-risk investments, if you wish.

 5. Prioritise income over growth

-While a diverse portfolio is essential, a general rule of thumb is to choose investments that offer you income rather than capital growth.
+While a diverse portfolio is essential, a general rule of thumb is to choose investments that prioritise income rather than capital growth.

 Income-focused funds and exchange-traded funds (ETFs) are designed to generate an income by investing in companies that pay regular dividends.

-These dividends can then be reinvested or used to provide a regular income in retirement.
+These dividends can then be reinvested (for growth) or used to provide a regular income in retirement.

 6. Consider an index or exchange-traded fund (ETF)